 Security: We reserve the right to ask all visitors for robust photographic proof of identity and of their bona fides, and to refuse access where we have reasonable grounds for doing so.
 Our security guard may require bags etc. to be searched.
 We ask for your understanding and cooperation.
 Our building and its environs are monitored by recorded CCTV.

 Food and drink: As a Jewish school, we respectfully request that visitors do not bring non-kosher food onto the premises.
-However, we are happy to provide a kosher hot lunch and refreshments to visitors on request at least a day in advance.
-We may charge for this service at cost price.
+However, we are happy to provide a light kosher lunch and refreshments to visitors on request at least a day in advance.
 If you wish to bring your own food, kosher food is available at a large number of retail outlets in Golders Green and Hendon, about 10 minutes’ drive from the school.
 Details of some of these outlets are available online by searching for “kosher food NW11” or by clicking here (disclaimer: we are not responsible for the content of external web sites).

 ICT: We have a good on-site secure wifi network with internet access and we are happy to provide wifi access to visitors on request.
 We request that visitors do not use mobile phones in classrooms, corridors or areas where children are.
 Please turn phones to a silent/vibrate setting when entering the school.